AlexPR704/Cloud_Portfolio/README.md

 - pytest

 All test dependencies are managed via requirements.txt, and the tests automatically run on every GitHub push thanks to CI/CD integration.

+## What I Learned

+This project helped me go beyond basic cloud concepts and actually build something real!
+I got hands-on with AWS services like Lambda, DynamoDB, and API Gateway.
+I was able to learn how they fit together in a serverless setup.
+I also worked through troubleshooting IAM configs and getting CI/CD working in GitHub Actions.
+It pushed me to think like a cloud engineer, not just follow tutorials.
+I was  very excited to pass the AWS Cloud Practitioner certification but I knew I needed more.
+I wanted to understand the ins and outs.This challenge made it all click and drives me to want more.
+My goal is to become a Cloud or Data Engineer, and this definitely helped me get closer!